chuckhinson/linux-config/HyperV-Ubuntu.md

         * You can pick either wired or wireless
         * Do not select anything that has 'virtual' in its name and do not select the Zscaler network adapter
 - In Hypver-V Manager create a new VM (DO NOT use Quick Create)
+    - Use default values unless a different value is specified below
     - Generation 2
     - 4 GB RAM (works well enough for most stuff)
     - Network Connection: Change from Not Connected to the External network switch you created above
     - Virtual Hard Disk Siz: At leat 40GB
         + If using a single disk, you'll probably want at least 100 GB
         + If using two disks (OS and data), you'll just need to configure the root OS disk for now and that needs to be at least 40GB
-    - Install from ISO, point to downloaded ISO
+    - Install an operating system from a bootable image file, point ISO downloaded above
-- Select the newly created VM and go to settings
+- Go to Settings for the newly created VM
     - under Security, disable Secure Boot
     - under Integration Services, make sure everything is checked (including Guest Services)
 - Run powershell as Admin